Summer is finally here!! School is over, which means it’s time to find FUN SUMMER ACTIVITIES for kids that won’t break the bank.

-I’ll be honest, we got a snow storm in late April that left us with a foot and a half of snow on the ground.
+I’ll be honest; we got a snowstorm in late April that left us with a foot and a half of snow on the ground.
 I wasn’t sure summer was ever going to get here.

 Well, that’s where I want to help you.
 Stop wasting time trying to come up with new things to do.
 I’ve put together this list of our favorite summer activities for kids.
-The best part about this list is there is something for everyone and these ideas won’t break the bank.
+The best part about this list is there is something for everyone, and these ideas won’t break the bank.

-40 FUN Summer Activities For Kids
+40 Inexpensive Summer Activities For Kids

 2. Find a pick your own farm: We love to go to farms where you can pick your own fruit.
-Whether its apples, strawberries, raspberries or any other type of fruit this is such a good way to keep kids entertained.
+Whether it’s apples, strawberries, raspberries, or any other type of fruit this is a good way to keep kids entertained.
 Normally the farms you go to will also have other fun summer activities for kids so you can make a whole day adventure out of it.

-Go camping: Camping is a great way to get out and enjoy the outdoors as a family.
-Find yourself a nice campground and enjoy a relaxing couple days in the woods.
+4. Go camping: Camping is a great way to get out and enjoy the outdoors as a family.
+Find yourself a nice campground and enjoy a relaxing couple of days in the woods.
 You can pick up a nice small tent on Amazon for fairly cheap.
 We used to have a 4 Person Coleman Tent that worked great.
 I say “used to” because we recently upgraded to a travel trailer.
 It’s more like glamping for us now.

 Pictures are coming to Facebook soon.
 So go check it out!

-Go hiking: You’ll get the best of just about everything when you go hiking.
-What I love most about hiking is that the kids are getting to experience the outdoors, they get fresh air, they’re getting exercise and best of all, they’ll be exhausted by the end of the hike.
+5. Go hiking: You’ll get the best of just about everything when you go hiking.
+What I love most about hiking is that the kids are getting to experience the outdoors, they get fresh air, they’re getting exercise, and best of all, they’ll be exhausted by the end of the hike.
 Who loves an early bedtime night as much as I do??

-Go to the beach: If you’re like us, you love the water and sandy beaches.
-Unfortunately, here in Minnesota we only have beaches at lakes but if you’re lucky enough to live by an ocean take advantage of those beaches.
+7. Go to the beach: If you’re like us, you love the water and sandy beaches.
+Unfortunately, here in Minnesota, we only have beaches at lakes, but if you’re lucky enough to live by an ocean, take advantage of those beaches.
 Let the kids play in the sand while you soak up the sun.
 Don’t forget to invest in the BEST MESH TOTE BAG for all of your sandy water toys and towels!
-I HONESTLY don’t know what we would do without ours!!Wash your car: Yea, there are some ulterior motives behind this one because who doesn’t want a clean car?
-If your kids are old enough you can take them outside and have them wash your car.
-Even our 1 year old loves helping us wash the cars.
-With our 4 year old it usually turns into a water fight.
-I didn’t say this one had to be all business.
-When you have the hose, start a water fight!!
+I HONESTLY don’t know what we would do without ours!!

-Bonfires: This one might not be possible everywhere, make sure you check with your city before you go lighting fires in your yard.
+12. Bonfires: This one might not be possible everywhere; make sure you check with your city before you go lighting fires in your yard.
 You can always buy a portable fire pit and have small bonfires in your driveway.
 We live “out there” so we can have a big bonfire right in our backyard.
 Grab the marshmallows and make some smores over a bonfire with the kids this weekend.

 They will have a blast!

-Play with chalk: It’s time to get creative.
+13. Play with chalk: It’s time to get creative.
 Bust out the chalk and let the kids go to town on the sidewalk or driveway.
 It’s a great way to let them be creative and make works of art.
 Heck, you might even find yourself drawing with them!

-Volunteer: If you’re looking for something fun to do that will help others, there are plenty of volunteer opportunities out there.
+17. Volunteer: If you’re looking for something fun to do that will help others, there are plenty of volunteer opportunities out there.
 Whether it’s picking up trash at a park, helping a neighbor with something around the house, or working with Habitat For Humanity, volunteering is a great summer activity.
 I recently volunteered at Feed My Starving Children.
 We packaged food for people in country’s where starvation was prevalent.
 It was a really cool feeling to know we were helping people with basic necessities.

-19. Farmers markets: Having lived in multiple states and varying size cities, I can tell you we have seen some awesome farmers markets.
+19. Farmers markets: Having lived in multiple states and varying size cities, I can tell you we have seen some awesome farmer’s markets.
 Whether you live in a big city or a small town, see if there is a farmers market you can check out.
-Some of the best produce we have ever eaten was found at a farmers market.
-A lot of times you’ll find some pretty cool stuff like crafts and artwork there too.
+Some of the best produce we have ever eaten was found at a farmer’s market.
+A lot of times, you’ll find some pretty cool stuff like crafts and artwork there too.
 When we travel, we like to see if there are any farmers markets while we’re there just to try some of the local food.

-Search for treasure in the sandbox: When we lived in Washington D.C. we had a sandbox in the backyard.
+21. Search for treasure in the sandbox: When we lived in Washington D.C. we had a sandbox in the backyard.
 I used to throw pennies in there for our daughter to search for.
 She loved digging in the sand and finding shiny pennies.
 Next time your kids are in the sandbox, bury some pennies in there and let them search for them.

 This is one of my favorite summer activities for kids because you get to enjoy the outdoors and stimulate their minds with a great book.

-Water balloon fights: We love having water balloon fights.
+27. Water balloon fights: We love having water balloon fights.
 Get yourself a pack of water balloons, a bucket, and a garden hose.
 Fill them up and let the battle begin!!
 We get two buckets full of water balloons and start on opposite sides of the yard.
 The kids love throwing water balloons at their parents.

 Make sure to take apart in your libraries “story time” and other fun activities they have.

-Watch fireworks: If you live in a state where fireworks are legal, you can always put on your own firework show for the kids.
-That will cost you money though.
+35. Watch fireworks: If you live in a state where fireworks are legal, you can always put on your own firework show for the kids.
+That will cost you money, though.
 Chances are, there is going to be some type of fireworks show in your area around the 4th of July.
 Find yourself a nice place to watch the show and don’t forget to bring a blanket to sit on and some snacks.

-Join a Junior Ranger program at a national park: I just recently learned about this one as we started planning our travels with the travel trailer.
+37. Join a Junior Ranger program at a national park: I just recently learned about this one as we started planning our travels with the travel trailer.
 If you like to travel and have little kids, try visiting some national parks and have them join the Junior Ranger program run by the National Park Service.
-They will get to learn about the parks and if they pass the “test” they will get a Junior Ranger badge to wear.
+They will learn about the parks and if they pass the “test” they will get a Junior Ranger badge to wear.
 If you’re looking for summer activities for kids while you travel, you have to try this one out.